Hypergraph Isomorphism for Groups with Restricted Composition Factors: Introduction

-To build the reduction, we introduce \emph{$t$-CR-bounded graphs} which extend the notion of color-$t$-bounded graphs introduced in \cite{BabaiCSTW13}.
+Over the last decades, Miller's algorithm \cite{Miller83b} for the Hypergraph Isomorphism Problem for $\mgamma_d$-groups as well as variants of this algorithm have been used as a subroutine in a number of isomorphism algorithms for restricted classes of graphs (see, e.g., \cite{BabaiCSTW13, Miller83b, Miller83a, Neuen16, Ponomarenko89, Ponomarenko91}).
+This naturally raises the question which of these algorithms can be improved by using Theorem \ref{thm:main} as a subroutine instead.
+In this work, we discuss two simple consequences of our improved isomorphism test for hypergraphs.
+As a first application, we consider \emph{$t$-CR-bounded graphs} originally introduced by Ponomarenko (under a different name) in \cite{Ponomarenko89}.
 Intuitively speaking, a vertex-colored graph is $t$-CR-bounded if the vertex-coloring of the graph can be turned into a discrete coloring (i.e., each vertex has its own color) by repeatedly applying the standard Color Refinement algorithm (see, e.g., \cite{CaiFI92,ImmermanL90}) and by splitting color classes of size at most $t$.
+This class is interesting mainly because the isomorphism problem for several important classes of graphs naturally reduces to the isomorphism problem for $t$-CR-bounded graphs.
+This includes for example graphs of bounded maximum degree, because every connected graph of maximum degree $t+1$ with one vertex being individualized is $t$-CR-bounded (see, e.g., \cite{Ponomarenko89}).
 We show that the isomorphism problem for $t$-CR-bounded graphs can be solved in time $n^{\CO((\log t)^{c})}$ by providing a reduction to the Hypergraph Isomorphism Problem for $\mgamma_t$-groups.
-While this result may already be interesting in its own right, the main purpose of the isomorphism problem for $t$-CR-bounded graphs in this paper is to serve as an intermediate problem.

-We continue to prove that the isomorphism problem for graph classes that exclude $K_{3,h}$ as a minor is polynomial-time reducible to testing isomorphism of $t$-CR-bounded graphs where $t \coloneqq h-1$.
+As a second application of our results, we consider graphs of bounded Euler genus and, more generally, graphs that exclude $K_{3,h}$ as a minor.
+We prove that the isomorphism problem for graph classes that exclude $K_{3,h}$ as a minor is polynomial-time reducible to testing isomorphism of $t$-CR-bounded graphs where $t \coloneqq h-1$.
 This implies the following theorem.

 \begin{theorem} The Graph Isomorphism Problem for graphs that exclude $K_{3,h}$ as a minor can be solved in time $n^{\CO((\log h)^{c})}$ for some absolute constant $c$ where $n$ denotes the number of vertices of the input graphs. \end{theorem}